SalMaciel/Election_Analisys/README.md

     - Charles Casper received 23% of the vote and 85,213 votes.
     - Diana DeGette received 73.8% of the vote and 272,892 votes.
     - Raymond Anthony DeGette received 3.1% of the vote and 11,606 votes
+- The county with the largest turnout was:
+    - Denver with 306,055 votes and 82.8%
 - The winner of the election was:
-    - Diana DeGette whe received 73.8% of the vote and 272,892 votes
+    - Diana DeGette with 73.8% of the vote and 272,892 votes
-## Challenge overview

-## Challenge summary
+## Project summary
+The code provided in this project accurately counts and detrmines the winner of the election based on a popular vote basis.
+It provides detailed vote count on every candidate and county and their corresponding percentages.
+This code could easily be used on future elections without any modifications or it could be adjusted to accomodate for more counties and candidates, and even to determine a a winner based on electoral vote.